 Still absorbing the awesomeness with Jamie Morris!
 We nailed it!
 Amazing brains clicking together, and I now have a solid first act, broken down scene by scene.
-So many thanks for your dedication and willingness to stick it out, Jamie! —Anne Hawkinson, co-author, SCOTLAND’S KNIGHT, Royal Palm Literary Award winner
+So many thanks for your dedication and willingness to stick it out, Jamie! —Anne Hawkinson, author, THE MYSTERY AT MOZ HOLLOW; co-author, SCOTLAND’S KNIGHT, Royal Palm Literary Award winner

 Jamie, thanks for the session Friday morning.
 It was helpful on so many levels.
 You are someone to treasure, for sure.
 I’m so glad you are part of my team.
 All my interactions with you make me—and my world—saner, happier, more optimistic. —Beth Lambdin

 Jamie, I owe you ten bucks, but I really owe you so much more!
 You’ve pushed me to uncover truth in my writing.
 I’ve learned so much about writing, so much about myself.
 Thanks for the opportunity.
 I look forward to more. —Liz Rash, memoirist